uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #191 on 10/01/22, Number of 1 Bits, added two bit manipulation solutions <br>
 -Added a python solution to leetcode #100 on 10/02/22, Same Tree <br>
 -Added a python solution to leetcode #409 on 10/03/22, Longest Palindrome, 2 ways, same idea <br>
+-Added a python solution to leetcode #112 on 10/04/22, Path sum, 2 ways to illustrate different approaches within DFS solutions <br>